 The prime in the first symbol $\mathcal{A}'$ clearly denotes the cutting procedure explained above.
 The symbol $3^+$ may denote any integer $\geq3$.
 In the above sequence numbers $2$ and $3^+$ denotes the points with the coordinates $z_{n+1}=z_n-2$ and $z_{n+1}=z_n-3^+$, respectively.
-To finally define Sequence~\eqref{eq:ABsequence} we have to know at what points $3^+>3$ may happen?
+To finally define sequence~\eqref{eq:ABsequence} we have to know at what points $3^+>3$ may happen?
 Suppose $n$ is the $x$-coordinate of the right endpoint of the shapes $\mathcal{A}$ or $\mathcal{B}$, from these points we suffer the falls.
-We call the point $n+1$ resonant if it coincides with one of the members of the sequence $a_k$ (see Eq.~\eqref{eq:a-k}), i.e., $n+1=a_k$ for some $k$.
+We call the point $n+1$ resonant if it coincides with one of the members of the sequence $a_k$ (see equation~\eqref{eq:a-k}), i.e., $n+1=a_k$ for some $k$.
 If the point is nonresonant, then $3^+=3$.
-In the resonant case $3^+=z_n$, which means hat we fall down on the $x$-axis.
-Note that at the places, where $3^+$ are located in Sequence~\eqref{eq:ABsequence} always $z_n\geq3$.
+In the resonant case $3^+=z_n$, which means that we fall down on the $x$-axis.
+Note that at the places, where $3^+$ are located in sequence~\eqref{eq:ABsequence} always $z_n\geq3$.
 The resonances sometimes happen at those points where we have the fall down by two units.
 It means that at this points $z_n=2$ and we fall down on the $x$-axis.
-In the nonresonant cases we have a drop down by $2$ or $3$ units according Sequence~\eqref{eq:ABsequence} but we still remain higher the $x$-axis.\\ We call the fence constructed, as explained above, accordingly symbolic Sequence~\eqref{eq:ABsequence} the {\bf quasiperiodic fence} $\mathcal{P}$. \begin{conjecture} The heights of quasiperiodic fence $\mathcal{P}$ at positive integers $n=1,2,\ldots$ coincide with the sequence $ z_n$ defined in Equation~\eqref{con:gen}. \end{conjecture} We can define fence $\mathcal{P}$ in a different way.
-Consider a new Shape $\mathcal{C}$, which is obtained from Shape $\mathcal{A}$ by cutting off two segments from each end: {\center }
+In the nonresonant cases we have a drop down by $2$ or $3$ units according sequence~\eqref{eq:ABsequence} but we still remain higher the $x$-axis.